yiisoft/yii2/apps/advanced/README.md

 TESTING
 -------

+1. Install additional composer packages:
+* `php composer.phar require --dev "codeception/codeception: 1.8.*@dev" "codeception/specify: *" "codeception/verify: *"`

-This application boilerplate use database in testing, so you should create three databases that are used in tests:
+2. This application boilerplate use database in testing, so you should create three databases that are used in tests:
 * `yii2_advanced_unit` - database for unit tests;
 * `yii2_advanced_functional` - database for functional tests;
 * `yii2_advanced_acceptance` - database for acceptance tests;